Evileptic/AugmentedReality/README.md

 # AugmentedReality
-Example AR Unity application with Vuforia asset
+Example of a AR application on Unity with Vuforia asset

 **Vuforia license is required!**